Lived Experience

 These lived experiences fuel the stories we tell ourselves about who we are and what we are therefore capable of achieving - or enduring.
 Because they are so deeply embedded in who we are and what we believe, we often don’t notice them; the same way we are rarely conscious of our own heartbeat.

-Lived experience is about ways of deeply ‘knowing’.
+Lived experience is about ways of deeply knowing.
 Importantly, we don’t always know what we know, because it is so buried in who we are; it’s fused into our biology and biochemistry.
-In the west we have traditionally separated mind from body, and historically believed that people think in their heads.
+In the West, we have traditionally separated mind from body, and historically believed that people think in their heads.
 Recent research has demonstrated that, in fact, we synthesise information from our senses, hearts and even our stomachs (‘gut instinct’): this is embodied knowledge.
-Thanks to quantum physics, we also now understand much more about how people connect to each other at a cellular level; and the effect observation has on changing very fundamentally what is being looked at.
-Through systems thinking we understand that nobody exists in a vacuum – we all exist in complex relationships with each other.
+Thanks to quantum physics, we also now understand much more about how people connect at a cellular level, and the effect observation has on changing very fundamentally what is being looked at.
+Through systems thinking we understand that nobody exists in a vacuum – we all exist in complex relationships.

-This is important - in fact it’s crucial - because so much youth work, education, youth consultation, focus grouping, co-production, and development work with children and young people is still carried out through processes that ask them to say things, prioritise things, and work through words and writing as individual tasks or whilst being observed.
+This is important - it’s crucial - because so much youth work, education, youth consultation, focus grouping, co-production, and development work with children and young people is still carried out through processes that ask them to say things, prioritise things, and work through words and writing as individuals, or whilst being observed and recorded by adults.
 Much more can be achieved through physical sensory exploration - play, art, drama, dance, music - and collective experiments in making things happen, and reflecting on the results as a collective.

 Why is social action by young people with lived experience so important?

-In western culture we often tell our children fairytales.
-In fairytales, bad things happen to the most wonderful of people and they often – through magic, or sheer hard work – overcome them and live more happily.
+In Western culture, we often tell our children fairytales.
+In fairytales, bad things happen to the most wonderful of people, and they often overcome them through magic or sheer hard work and live more happily.

-If you behave differently to your peers as a response to those difficulties, it’s possible you’ll be labelled a problem: an inconvenience to the system.
+If you behave differently to your peers as a response to those difficulties, you may be labelled a problem: an inconvenience to the system.

 With social action projects, young people who have often been viewed as problems in the system - the ones who act out, and need to be ‘managed’ - have an opportunity to be heard, and to channel what they know and feel into something that’s useful to others, and helps them to get a hold on the thing that’s had a hold on them.